Refine

 Will you post online in Facebook or mom groups?
 Put flyers up in your neighborhood?
 Get word-of-mouth referrals?
 Do you need a website and nice photos?
 What kind of open houses or tours will you host?
 These are just some things to think about when it comes to marketing your program to bring in your first students.

-Start a Wonderschool
+Start with Wonderschool

 Let Wonderschool Help You to Start and Run Your Preschool at Home